 Before Minneapolis was the “city of lakes,” we were a river city.

-RiverFirst is a broad vision for transforming 11 miles of once-industrial Mississippi Riverfront as it flows through the heart of Minneapolis into a welcoming place for all people through improved habitat and miles of new interconnected parks and trails.
+Now open in 2021, two new RiverFirst projects – Water Works at Mill Ruins Park and the Overlook at 26th Ave N. RiverFirst is a vision for transforming 11 miles of once-industrial Mississippi Riverfront as it flows through the heart of Minneapolis into a welcoming place for all people through improved habitat and miles of new interconnected parks and trails.

 RiverFirst is a model public-private partnership for next-generation parks rooted in equity and cultural inclusion, community health and wellbeing, connections to the natural world, climate resiliency, and economic vitality.